Five types of company culture you should definitely know aboutBlog / August 2, 2022 / with Christoph Drebes

-Another company intent upon building an inclusive culture is United States-based supermarket, Publix.
+Another company intent on building an inclusive culture is United States-based supermarket Publix.
 With “Idea Spots,” employees at any level are able to submit ideas that are then reviewed by subject matter experts and assessed for viability.
-This ensures that all employees feel they have a say in the company’s future, no matter how small their role.
+This ensures that all employees feel they have a say in the company’s future, no matter how small their role is.

 Lastly, Experian, which has a top-ranked company culture, is focused on company culture building despite pandemic isolation.
 In addition to their other employee resource groups, one Experian employee began a group called “Home Aloners” for remote workers who need connection.
 By meeting on Teams once a week to exchange pictures and stories, workers continue to feel connected despite their physical distance.

 If you’re starting to rethink your approach to company culture, don’t worry – there are a few ways to learn about and develop this facet of your organization.
 Your first step is ensuring your culture is alive and well.
 Experts from the Harvard Business Review identified four key attributes of every strong company culture: the culture is shared, pervasive, enduring, and implicit.

 Shared culture means that the values system isn’t just among one worker or one team.
 Culture is a group phenomenon spread across the entire company, no matter how big or small your firm is.
 The result is a positive kind of group behavior, one that everyone willingly and enthusiastically participates in.

 Next, a pervasive culture is everywhere, on multiple levels.
 It’s utilized in every situation, even in the most casual of watercooler chats.
 This pervasive attitude impacts motivations and assumptions, creating a feedback loop.
 Eventually, one’s mindset aligns with the culture in an unconscious way, and it flows into every artery and vein of your organization’s body.